PRADHAN474/BANALLBOT/README.md

 ## Support and Contributions

 If you encounter issues or have suggestions for improvements, feel free to open an issue or submit a pull request on [GitHub](https://github.com/PRADHAN474/BANALLBOT).
 Your contributions are appreciated!

+## Telegram Support

+Have questions or need assistance?
+Join our [Support Group](https://t.me/BWANDARLOK) for help!

 ## Credits